 Delphinium kamaonense, dotted with raindrops after a monsoon shower, Langtang National Park, central Nepal.
-This species is found in the Himalaya, south-eastern Tibet, and south-western China, growing between 2,500 and 4,500 metres altitude.
+This species is found in the Himalaya, south-eastern Tibet, and south-western China, growing at altitudes between 2,500 and 4,500 m.
 (Photo copyright © by Kaj Halberg)

 Canadian dwarf cornel (Cornus canadensis), also called Canadian bunchberry, quatre-temps, crackerberry, and creeping dogwood, is native to Canada, Greenland, northern United States, eastern Siberia, Japan, Korea, and north-eastern China.
 The French-Canadian name quatre-temps was given in allusion to its leaves, arranged cross-wise.
 This plant is sometimes placed in other genera, under the names Chamaepericlymenum canadense or Cornella canadensis.
 It is closely related to the Eurasian dwarf cornel (Cornus suecica), which is also found in Alaska, British Columbia, north-eastern Canada, and Greenland.
 Where the two species grow together, they form hybrids.

 This Canadian dwarf cornel, growing in Pawtuckaway State Park, New Hampshire, was photographed after a rain shower.
 (Photo copyright © by Kaj Halberg)